Thank you for your interest in careers at Huddersfield Town!

 We receive a high volume of applications for our vacancies so if you do decide to apply, please ensure that you adhere to the ‘How to Apply’ guidelines for each position, and that you pay attention to the job description and person specification for each role.
 If you have any queries about a vacancy and/or our recruitment practices in general, please contact us by email to firstname.lastname@example.org.

-I appreciate the time it takes to apply for vacancies and would like to thank you in advance for considering us as a potential employer.
-I wish you the best of luck.
+We appreciate the time it takes to apply for vacancies and would like to thank you in advance for considering us as a potential employer, and wish you the best of luck.

 Generous annual leave entitlement of five weeks (pro rata for part-time staff) plus two discretionary days on successful completion of probation